How Soon After Surgery is it Safe to Start Working Out Again?

 If you are due to have surgery or have recently undergone an operation, you might start wondering how soon you can jump back into your workout routine.
 After all, you don’t want to lose all those hard-won fitness gains.

 The number one rule of working out after surgery is that there are no hard and fast rules.
-Operations can range from minor to extremely invasive, and all bodies respond differently to anaesthesia, the procedure itself, and the recovery process.
+Operations can range from minor to extremely invasive, and all bodies respond differently to anesthesia, the procedure itself, and the recovery process.

 Depending on the nature and complexity of your operation, you might need to wait anywhere from 2 weeks up to 3 months or even longer before exercising hard again.
-We recommend consulting with a physical therapist who can help guide you through the process.
+Remember that this is just an estimate, and your timeline may look different.

 Fitter and healthier bodies tend to bounce back more quickly.
 This means that if you were very active before your operation, you might be able to safely start exercising again earlier than a someone who exercised more infrequently.
 Be realistic about your fitness levels and how quickly you usually recover from injury or illness, and plan accordingly.